quentin452/Catzmod1.7.10/README.md

 TODO :

 * add a music
+* add a culture
+* add a keyboard touch
+* add a way to modify drops of vanilla blocks
 * add completly custom entity
 * make cat structure worldgen
 * make a gun/ammunation